rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 }
 ```

-Copy and paste this example here:
+Paste it into Remix here:

 ![Register.sol at Remix](/assets/img/tutorials/geth-attach-deploy-smart-contract/image-05.png)

 ### Register.sol

-This smart contract have:
+This smart contract has:

-* A variable info to store a string
+* A variable `info` to store a string
-* A function getInfo() to return the string stored at variable info
+* A function `getInfo()` to return the string stored at variable info
-* A function setInfo() to change the string stored at variable info
+* A function `setInfo()` to change the string stored at variable info

 ## Compile a smart contract

 Check if it is compiled, or configure auto-compile.